supershabam/mnpm-server/README.md

 ### `GET /dependencies?name=#{name}&version=#{version}`

-Get the dependencies of a module.
-If the version is a hard version (no variables), then this is highly cachable.
-For now, everything stored in mnpm-server will be hard-versioned.
+Returns the dependencies of a module.
+Version must be a resolved (non-expression) version.

+Highly cacheable.

 Returns